TikTok overtakes Google as the most popular site in 2021 - ExBulletin

 According to Cloudflare, TikTok and Google topped the list throughout the year, including October and November, when Google was in the highest position.

-But in the end, TikTok took over Google.com, which includes maps, translations, photos, flights, books and news, and ranked high on days such as Thanksgiving and Black Friday.
+But in the end, TikTok took over and outperformed Google.com, which included maps, translations, photos, flights, books and news, on days like Black Friday.

 Very popular among the younger generation, TikTok has influenced the launch of other platforms such as Instagram Reels, YouTube Shorts and Triller.
 In September, Viral App announced that it had reached 1 billion monthly active global users.